Josh Scalisi

 Note-taking

 The software I use for note-taking is Emacs with an Emacs package named Org (a.k.a.
 Org mode).
 Org files are plain text and are written using a feature-rich lightweight markup language that is much more powerful than Markdown.
-For example, as I mention in the next section, Org supports plain text spreadsheets, which is a great feature.
+For example, as I mention in the next section, Org supports plain text spreadsheets, a feature I love.

 My dissatisfaction with other note-taking solutions is what caused me to start using Emacs and Org years ago.
 I now have several thousand Org files (e.g., uses/index.org).